 If you are curious, you can read about one Urals deputy advising Russian to eat less.
 One should also read about life of engineers in Russia.

-The country does have the institutions which should serve to protect human rights.
-But in reality human rights in Russia exist only on paper and are not protected in any way.
-Moreover, people and the authorities do everything in their power to make life in Russia impossible.
-People violate the rights of other citizens of the country in every possible way and think this to be normal.
-In doing so many citizens truly believe they could protect their rights if necessary filing a complaint with the police and other governmental bodies.
+Actually, the country does have the institutions intended to protect human rights.
+However, to all intents and purposes human rights in Russia exist only on paper.
+Moreover, people and the authorities do everything in their power to make life in Russia unbearable.
+Citizens themselves violate the rights of other citizens in every possible way and take it as a norm.
+While doing so, these people truly believe that, when the push comes to shove, they will be able to protect their rights by filing a complaint with the police and other government agencies.
 This is shockingly naïve.
-There are a gazillion of cases let alone my experience confirming my words.
-It is not a surprise the most clever, talented, best-educated and wealthy citizens leave the country renouncing the citizenship of Russia when they get the new one.
+There are far too many cases confirming my words, let alone my very own experience.
+It’s no wonder, that the most clever, talented, educated and wealthy citizens leave the country renouncing the Russian citizenship, when they get the new one.

 Religious, public and political life in the Russian Federation has been notably moving towards the deideologization lately.
 This is due to fact that attitude, value and intelligence structure of a modern human has changed.
 By the way, other countries are not immune to this process as well.
 However, as the general situation worsens, the propaganda of ‘patriotism’ is rapidly ramping up.
 The authorities are trying to divert people’s attention not only from the issues important for those exact people but also from their own incompetence and crimes.
 Well-established fact, the words ‘for the sake of the motherland’ and ‘for the sake of Russia’ can cover for any crime and any stupid actions.
 The Russian government, politicians and officials are remarkably mediocre and irresponsible.